goharbor/harbor/tests/testcases/Group1-user-management/1-01-DB-user-registration.md

 4. Log out from the UI.
 5. Use the email of the newly registered user to log in to the UI.
 5. On a Docker client host, use `docker login <harbor_host>` command to verify the user can log in by either the **username** or **email** . (verify both)
-6. Log out from the UI and register a another new user.
+6. Log out from the UI and register another new user.
 Try to provide invalid values of input to see if validation works:

 * username is the same as an existing user